blantz/homebridge-tivo-control/README.md

 > https://www.tivocommunity.com/threads/tivo-ui-control-via-telnet-no-hacking-required.392385/

-The last type are switches predefined to common actions, such as pausing a recording, etc. Currently only two of these are defined, Play and Pause.
+The last type are switches predefined to common actions, such as pausing a recording, etc. Currently only four of these are defined, Play, Pause, Standby and Resume.
 # Installation

 1. Install homebridge using: `npm install -g homebridge`